Onboard Mission Replanning for Adaptive Cooperative Multi-Robot Systems: Introduction

 \section{Introduction}

-Teams of autonomous robots, including uncrewed aerial, underwater, surface, or ground vehicles (UAVs, UUVs, USVs, UGVs) and multi-satellite constellations, have huge potential for efficiently and safely completing a diverse range of complex missions.
+\IEEEPARstart{T}{eams} of autonomous robots, including uncrewed aerial, underwater, surface, or ground vehicles (UAVs, UUVs, USVs, UGVs) and multi-satellite constellations, have huge potential for efficiently and safely completing a diverse range of complex missions.
 In comparison to single-agent operations, such multi-agent systems have increased robustness to failure \cite{safety_in_number}, greater areal coverage \cite{coverage}, and faster mission completion \cite{thakur_swarm_2021}.
-Furthermore, they can cooperatively tackle complex missions comprised of multiple tasks, where these tasks can be as diverse as capturing images from space \cite{satellite1}, manufacturing or repairing items or transporting materials \cite{node_cost}, or making environmental measurements \cite{palma}.
-However, these systems also commonly operate in environments that are both remote or isolated and also highly dynamic and hazardous, e.g. inside nuclear power plants \cite{powerengineering}, over active volcanoes \cite{palma} or in congested low earth orbits in space \cite{satellite1}.
-Operating in such challenging environments requires these systems to be able to adapt and replan in response to major unexpected changes that impact the mission plan \cite{rizk_cooperative_2020} such as the identification of new tasks or the loss or failure of a robotic agent, without relying on fragile or slow communication links to centralized ground stations \cite{live-fly} (Figure \ref{fig:intro}a).
-Therefore, lightweight and fast replanning algorithms that can be deployed on-board robotic systems are needed to enable autonomous adaptability during a mission.
+Furthermore, they can cooperatively tackle complex missions comprised of multiple tasks, where these tasks can be as diverse as capturing images \cite{satellite1}, manufacturing/ repairing items or transporting materials \cite{node_cost}, or making environmental measurements \cite{palma}.
+However, these systems also commonly operate in environments that are both remote or isolated and also highly dynamic and hazardous, e.g. in nuclear power plants \cite{powerengineering}, over active volcanoes \cite{palma} or in congested low earth orbits in space \cite{satellite1}.
+Operating in such challenging environments requires these systems to be able to adapt and replan in response to major unexpected changes that impact the mission plan \cite{rizk_cooperative_2020} such as the identification of new tasks or the loss or failure of a robotic agent, without relying on fragile or slow communication links to centralized ground stations \cite{live-fly} (Fig. \ref{fig:intro}a).
+Therefore, lightweight and fast replanning algorithms that can be deployed on-board cooperative robotic systems are critical for enabling autonomous adaptability during a mission; but these do not yet exist.